exalt/exalt/packages/cli/README.md

 You can run a development server by using the `serve` command.
 This will run your project in development mode and watch your files for changes.
+When a file is changed your app is automatically rebuilt and your page will refresh.

 ### Building a Project for Production